Lady sings the bass...

 John Goldsby.

-“For the Jungstudium, which my school gave me time off for, I traveled from Lippstadt to Essen-Werden, an hour and a half by train.
-In those years John was a second father figure, he gave me endless positive input.
-Of course, he also criticized, but always packaged his criticism in a positive way, so that I came out of every lesson happy.
-When teaching music, you are close to a person, it is something very personal, and to remain able to criticize is not an easy task at all.
-John managed to do that, though, so I was always highly motivated.”
+„I traveled from Lippstadt to Essen-Werden, an hour and a half by train, for my junior degree course, for which my school gave me permission.
+In those years, John was a second father figure, he gave me so much positive input.
+Of course, he also criticized, but he always put a positive spin on his criticism so that I came out of every lesson happy.
+When teaching music, you are close to a person, it’s something very personal, and remaining open to criticism is no easy task.
+But John managed to do this so that I was always highly motivated.“

-“We went through almost all of jazz history during that time.
-John wrote three textbooks on it, so accordingly we worked a lot with sheet music.
-Paul Chambers, Ron Carter, Ray Brown, all the important bass players of the world we went through, always being close to Straight Ahead, which is John’s ancestral field.”
+„During this time, we went through almost the entire history of jazz.
+John wrote three textbooks about it, so we worked a lot with sheet music.
+We went through Paul Chambers, Ron Carter, Ray Brown, all the important bassists in the world, always staying close to Straight Ahead, which is John’s traditional field.“

-Caris Hermes was a member of the Jugendjazzorchester NRW and played in several other large ensembles, the WDR Big Band, the HR Bigband and the Glenn Miller Orchestra.
+Caris Hermes was a member of the NRW Youth Jazz Orchestra and played in several other large ensembles, the WDR Big Band, the HR Big Band and the Glenn Miller Orchestra.
 She was a member of the Pascal Bartoszak Quartet, the Charlotte Ilinger Quartet and the Jerry Lu Trio.
-Again and again she plays with Paul Heller, for example in his series “Paul Hellerinvites…” (formerly: Paul Heller’s Next Level Jazz) as well as in his ensembles “Little Bigband” and “Two Generations”.
+She frequently plays with Paul Heller, for example in his series “Paul Heller

-She also played gigs with Hans Dekker, met Denis Gäbel, Roman Schwaller, Steffen Schorn, Ansgar Striepens, Robert Landfermann, Stefan Pfeifer, Stefan Schulze, Marko Lackner, Marcio Doctor, Luciano Biondini, Afra Mussawissade, Shannon Barnett, Anat Cohen, Joris Roelofs, John Rucco, Andy Haderer, Martin Sasse, Giovanni Falzone, Hr-Bigband, Fay Claassen, Jeff Cascaro, Gabriel Perez, Hubert Nuss, Joost van Schaik, Uli Beckerhoff and many others.
+She also played gigs with Hans Dekker and met Denis Gäbel, Roman Schwaller, Steffen Schorn, Ansgar Striepens, Robert Landfermann, Stefan Pfeifer, Stefan Schulze, Marko Lackner, Marcio Doctor, Luciano Biondini, Afra Mussawissade, Shannon Barnett, Anat Cohen, Joris Roelofs, John Rucco, Andy Haderer, Martin Sasse, Giovanni Falzone, Hr-Bigband, Fay Claassen, Jeff Cascaro, Gabriel Perez, Hubert Nuss, Joost van Schaik, Uli Beckerhoff and many others.

 Paul Heller & Martin Sasse.